thomas-osgood/TryHackMe/HackerNote/README.md

 ## Command-Line Arguments

 1. `-i` : IP address (or domain) of target machine.
+2. `-l`: Attempt to brute-force password of discovered user(s).
-2. `-p`: Port used to communicate with target.
+3. `-p`: Port used to communicate with target.
-3. `-t`: Number of threads to spawn during brute-force attempt.
+4. `-t`: Number of threads to spawn during brute-force attempt.
+5. `-P`: Wordlist to use for password brute-force attempt.
-4. `-w`: Wordlist to use for brute-force attempt.
+6. `-U`: Wordlist to use for username brute-force attempt.

 ## Defaults